Founder Paul Allen

 During the late 1990s and early 2000s, aircraft and components began to be purchased from other museums and collectors by Vulcan Warbirds, Inc. Sellers signed "non-disclosure" agreements and little or no publicized information

 was available about the collection or museum.
-With all the secrecy, Allen's project was dubbed "Area 51" until the Flying Heritage Collection offically opened at Paine Field during the spring of 2004.
+With all the secrecy, Allen's project was dubbed "Area 51" for the secrecy.
+In early 2004, the Flying Heritage Collection (FHC) officially opened at Paine Field (Seattle Paine Field International Airport).

 Restorations